jcoreNL/spring-4.3-exam-notes/README.md

 - **java/annotation declaration**: ` @Bean(destroyMethod = "destroyMethodName")`

 ### What is a BeanFactoryPostProcessor and what is it used for?
+Allows for custom modification of an application context's bean definitions, adapting the bean property values of the context's underlying bean factory.
+A BeanFactoryPostProcessor may interact with and modify bean definitions, but never bean instances.
+Doing so may cause premature bean instantiation, violating the container and causing unintended side-effects.
+If bean instance interaction is required, consider implementing BeanPostProcessor instead.

 ### What is a BeanPostProcessor and how is the difference to a BeanFactoryPostProcessor?
 What do they do?
 When are they called?
+Factory hook that allows for custom modification of new bean instances, e.g. checking for marker interfaces or wrapping them with proxies.
+A BeanFactoryPostProcessor may interact with and modify bean definitions, but never bean instances.
+Doing so may cause premature bean instantiation, violating the container and causing unintended side-effects.
+If bean instance interaction is required, consider implementing BeanPostProcessor instead.

 ### Are beans lazily or eagerly instantiated by default?
 How do you alter this behavior?
 Beans are eagerly instantiated by default.
 This behavior can be altered by either setting the `lazy-init="true"` using